S-Shah-Lab/eeg_tools/README.md

 ***Notes:***
 Sometimes the files is not 418 seconds long.
 Several reasons for this e.g. the paradigm was stopped at some point before it naturally finished, the block size in BCI2000 was set to a value that resulted in a fractional number of blocks perfectly fitting into the sampling frequency.
 The latter has being fixed in March 2024.

 ## Usage
+### How to Run the Script

+## Details
 ### Pre-processing
 - ***Re-Referencing:***
-Only the EGI 128 channels montage is re-referenced to the average mastorids (TP9 and TP10)
+Only the EGI 128 channels montage is re-referenced to the average mastorids (TP9 and TP10).
 <img src="https://github.com/S-Shah-Lab/motor_imagery/blob/main/assets/dsi24.png" width="750" alt="DSI 24 montage">
 <img src="https://github.com/S-Shah-Lab/motor_imagery/blob/main/assets/gtec32.png" width="750" alt="GTEC 32 montage">
 <img src="https://github.com/S-Shah-Lab/motor_imagery/blob/main/assets/egi128.png" width="750" alt="EGI 128 montage">